 The table below outlines the filing and payment deadlines for corporate taxes in Indonesia:

-Type of Tax | Deadline for Filing | Deadline for Payment |
+| Type of Tax | Filing Deadline | Payment Deadline |

-Corporate Income Tax (CIT) | CIT should be filed by April 30th of the following year | WHT should be paid by the 10th day of the following month |
+| Corporate Income Tax (CIT) | April 30 (following year) | 10th of the following month |

-Withholding Tax (WHT) | VAT should be paid before the end of the following month | PIT should be paid by the 10th day of the next month |
+| Withholding Tax (WHT) | 20th of following month | 10th of following month |

-Value Added Tax (VAT) | VAT should be filed before the end of the following month | VAT should be paid before the end of the following month |
+| Value Added Tax (VAT) | End of following month | End of following month |

-Documentary Stamp Tax (DST) | N/A | DST is paid at the moment of legalizing the document |
+| Documentary Stamp Tax (DST) | N/A | Upon legalization |

 Ensure that the taxes for your PMA company are managed correctly.
 You can rely on InvestinAsia’s Indonesia tax consultant and compliance services.
-Our experienced team of professionals is ready to assist you in every tax matter, such as:

 - Accounting and tax reporting services in Indonesia